ryanwelcher/prepublish-checklist/README.md

 ## Workshop Overview
-Today, we are gong to be creating a plugin that will us to change the default publishing workflow that come with WordPress.
+Today, we are gong to be creating a plugin that will allow us to change the default publishing workflow that come with WordPress.

 We are going to define a list of criteria that need to be fulfilled before a post can be published.